 But will doing those two things put an end to all conflict, poor choices, and laziness?

 Let’s stop making teaching sound easier than it is.
-Quit offering magic solutions that do nothing except create unrealistic expectations that lead to frustration when the prescribed solutions don’t work the way they’re promised.
+Quit offering magic solutions that do nothing except create unrealistic expectations that lead to frustration when the prescribed remedies don’t work the way they’re promised.
 Good relationships with students will help.
 Better lessons will, too.
 But neither are cure-alls.
 When you’re dealing with human beings, nothing is.
-And when we’re talking about teaching, there are no silver bullets.
-Can we quit pretending that there are?
+When we’re talking about teaching, there are no silver bullets.
+Can we please quit pretending that there are?